-- Verify that TestNav is shut down for the student. - Attempt to keep the student on the same device. - Resume the student's test in Pearson Access (or contact the STC if you do not have access to resume the test). - The student should use the original Testing Ticket to sign in to the test. - The student's test will resume from the point at which the test was interrupted. - The system will upload any test responses that the student entered after the interruption if resuming on the same testing device.
+- Verify that TestNav is shut down for the student. - Attempt to keep the student on the same device. - Instruct the student to sign back into the test. - The student should use the original Testing Ticket to sign in to the test. - The student's test will resume from the point at which the test was interrupted. - The system will upload any test responses that the student entered after the interruption if resuming on the same testing device.